applericky/hasher/README.md

 # Storing user passwords in plain text?

 Keeping your passwords secure is important.
 Even more if you are storing passwords for others.
 You won't believe how many companies out there have stored user information in plain text.
-Let me point you to some articles and see if you remember any of these.
+I'll point you to some articles and see if you remember any of these.